I'm going to be using ionising radiation in the university, what do I need to do?

 Complete the on-line training course for new users of unsealed sources.

 This e-learning module is located in the Radiation Safety Training area in Minerva which is a self-enrol organisation and is available for all staff and students.
-Once you have enrolled go to the 'Ionising radiation' folder to find the course.
+If you haven’t already enrolled to the Minerva Ultra Radiation Safety Training organisation go to Enrol to Radiation Safety Training.

 Complete a practical training session.